VOLTTRON/volttron/docs/source/core_services/messagebus_refactor/RabbitMQ-Refactor-VOLTTRON.rst

 with authentication is 15671.
 These needs to set appropriately if default ports are not used.
 The 'ssl' flag indicates if SSL based authentication is required or not.
 If set to True, information regarding SSL certificates needs to be also provided.
-SSL based authentication is described in detail in :ref:`Authentication And Authorization With RabbitMQ Message Bus <RabbitMQ-Auth>`.
+SSL based authentication is described in detail in `Authentication And Authorization With RabbitMQ Message Bus <RabbitMQ-Auth>`_.

 To configure the VOLTTRON instance to use RabbitMQ message bus, run the following command.